Clemente Russo

-Russo works as a police officer.
-He is married to former international judo competitor Laura Maddaloni; they have a daughter.

 Career

 Russo qualified for the 2004 Summer Olympics by finishing in second place at the 1st AIBA European 2004 Olympic Qualifying Tournament in Plovdiv, Bulgaria.
-At the Games Russo, who works as a policeman and who hails from Campania, fought at light heavyweight.
+At the Games, Russo, who hails from Campania, fought at light heavyweight.
 He ran right into eventual winner Andre Ward from the USA and was eliminated early.

 He moved up to the 201 lbs category and exited early at the World championships 2005 and the European championships 2006.

 In 2007 he lost the European Championships final to Elias Pavlidis, at the World Championships he easily beat Englishman Daniel Price, 2005 medalist Alexander Povernov (PTS 17–5) and won the quarterfinals against Milorad Gajović (Montenegro) to qualify for Beijing.
 He beat Chinese Yushan Nijiati to reach the finals where he edged out Russian top favorite Rakhim Chakkhiev 7–6.

 In the 2008 Olympics he won the silver medal, losing the final round and so the competition to Rakhim Chakkhiev.
+He carried the Italian flag at the Beijing closing ceremony.

-In the World Series of Boxing he boxes for Italia Thunder team.
+In the World Series of Boxing he boxed for Italia Thunder team.
 He received the "Winner WSB Heavyweight Individual World Champion 2011" and "Winner WSB Team World Champion 2012" awards.

 Outside of his athletic career, in 2011 Russo debuted as an actor in the drama film Tatanka.

 At the 2012 Summer Olympics, Russo again won the silver medal, losing the final to Oleksandr Usyk.

+In 2019, he was the Italian flag bearer at the European Games in Minsk.

+Russo retired from boxing on 22 July 2021 after unsuccessfully requesting a wild card to compete at the 2020 Olympic Games in Tokyo.